 PSI Page # SPECIAL AGGRAVATING FACTORS

 Pg# Possession of sexual abuse imagery depicting infant or toddler victims.

 Pg# Contact or attempted contact with a victim (including a law enforcement officer posing as a victim).

 Pg# Offense behavior, including possession or distribution of images, continued for over two years.

 Pg# Possession of over 10,000 images

 PSI Page # MITIGATING CIRCUMSTANCES

-Individual was younger than 25 years old at the time of the offense and only possessed images of victim(
+Pg# Individual was younger than 25 years old at the time of the offense and of years or older (or post-pubescent). only possessed images of victim(s) 14

-3 years or older (or post-pubescent).

-DAYS OF JAI IL CREDIT
+DAYS OF JAIL CREDIT

-GUIDELINES PLACEMENT RECOMMENDATION
+GUIDELINES F PLACEMENT RECOMMENDATION

-AP&P RECO MMENDATIONS
+AP&P RECOMMENDATIONS

-REASONS F OR DEPARTURE
+REASONS FO REASONS FOR DEPARTURE

-INDIVIDUAL S NAME
+INDIVIDUAL'S NAME

-SCORER'S N IAME DATE SCORED
+SCORER'S NA ME DATE SCORED